 Members can book in on-line for the Friday from 12 noon on Monday, Non-Members 12 noon Wednesday.
 Booking in forms can be found on the website and in the pinned post at the top of the Facebook page.
 If non-members book in prior to 12 noon Wednesday then they will be removed from the list.
 Booking in will close at 12 noon on Thursday.
 At this point Race Control will assess if there is a need to drop a heat of a class in order to accommodate the reserves of another class.
 For buggies it will be if there are 27 or less and for GT12 if 10 or less.
 This will occur for Championship and Fun nights.

-If a driver books in and does not let a Committee Member know prior to 12 noon on Thursday that they are unable to attend, then whether a member or non-member they will not be able to book in until 9am Thursday on the following week.
+If a driver books in and does not let a Committee Member know prior to 12 noon on Thursday that they are unable to attend 2 times within a 4 week period, then whether a member or non-member they will not be able to book in until 9am Thursday on the following week.

 Transponders - The club uses an automated race control system to manage races, count the laps of cars and record race results.
 The cars carry “Personal Transponders” (PT) that plug into the battery input on the cars receiver.
 If you don’t have a transponder, the club have a small number of transponders that can be used, for a small fee (£1).